penk/WeirdFlexButOk-MX/README.md

 ## Features

-- Hot-swappable ergo monoblock split
+- Hot-swappable ergo monoblock split in MX spacing
 - Built-in tenting (10°) and tilting (20°) from a single FR-4 PCB
 - Breakable pinky column, for 36 or 42-key layouts
 - Optional RGB underglow LEDs